im-a-kookie/Find-a-Word/README.md

 An example puzzle can be found [here](FindaWord/Resources/Puzzle.png).

-Simple CLI usage.
+Simple command line usage, with an inbuilt utility for choosing words from an included dictionary.

-Inspired by a social media post, where the poster lamented the difficulty of creating such puzzles manually.
+Inspired by a social media post lamenting the difficulty of creating such puzzles for a spouse.